 Without a doubt, Customer Success Managers are constantly working towards an overarching objective: for customers to meet their goals.
 Consequently, CSMs can find themselves overstretching their prescribed job role.

-It’s important to draw lines and politely redirect querying customers to the relevant department, such as sales.
-During our Customer Success Festival, Corinne Goldberg, the Head of Customer Success at Slack, explained that one of the defining characteristics of a CSM is their commitment to ensuring realistic expectations between customer and business.
+Way back when during our Customer Success Festival in June 2021, Corinne Goldberg, former Head of Customer Success at Slack, explained that one of the defining characteristics of a CSM is their commitment to ensuring realistic expectations between customer and business.

 The last thing CSMs want to do is disappoint their customers.
 After all, when customers are disengaged and neglected, you’ll become susceptible to increased churn rates, and while it is possible, re-engaging a churned customer isn’t easy.

 Of course, everyone wants to be able to have their customers leave fully satisfied.
 But realistically, in a SaaS business model that isn’t feasible.
 In turn, by letting people down you compromise the quality of your service.
 If customers feel neglected this can spark a high churn rate — something you definitely want to avoid like the plague.
 Essentially, providing genuinely helpful feedback works both ways.

 Due to account management's focus on revenue, there are certain stereotypes of Account Managers being “yes” people.
 The line goes, if you’re paid by the hour by a high-value client, there can be an obligation to agree to every request made.
 This can often not only be disappointing for the client but incredibly time-consuming.